 Take the example of 10 travellers cheques of value USD 100 at the beginning of the day.
-If you run a stock report it will show $10 \times \text{USD TC } 100$ which corresponds to a value of USD 1,000.
+If you run a stock report it will show 10 x USD TC 100 which corresponds to a value of USD 1,000.
+This is incorrect.
+The stock report will show that a stock of 1000 USD Travellers Cheques are held.
+The stock report doesn't distinguish between the denominations of the Travellers Cheques.

 A customer comes in and purchases one travellers cheque at USD100 and pays for it using a debit card.
+This will be reflected as selling 100 USD Travellers Cheques.

-If you then run a stock report it will show $-90 \times \text{USD TC } 100$ which corresponds to a value of USD -9,000.
+If you then run a stock report it will show -90 x USD TC 100 which corresponds to a value of USD -9,000.
+This is incorrect.
+A Stock report at this point will show 900 USD Travellers Cheques held.